Born on March 22, 1952 in Boston, Massachusetts, Bob Mover started playing the alto saxophone at age 13.

 From 1990-97 Mover continued his international activities, touring Europe several times including playing the “Bird with Strings” arrangements at Festivals with Walter Bishop and a “Tribute to Bird”concert with Bishop and Ray Brown at the “Super Jazz Festival” in TelAviv as well as giving master classes and workshops at numerous conservatories and universities worldwide.

-In 2012, Bob expanded his audience when he toured internationally with ESPERANZA SPALDING & THE RADIO MUSIC SOCIETY, appearing in a series of sold-out large hall concerts and festivals throughout the United States and Europe, including the Umbria Jazz Festival, North Sea Jazz Festival, Istanbul Jazz Festival and the Latitude Festival in England, where the band performed for a huge crowd of predominantly rock/pop fans.
+In 1997 Bob returned to NYC, where he taught both privately and at New Jersey City University.
+In 2012, Bob expanded his audience when he toured internationally with ESPERANZA SPALDING & THE RADIO MUSIC SOCIETY, appearing in a series of sold-out large hall concerts and festivals throughout the United States and Europe, including the Umbria Jazz Festival, North Sea Jazz Festival, Istanbul Jazz Festival and the Latitude Festival in England.

 Since his return to NY he has released several recordings, including It Amazes Me in 2008 (Zoho Records), My Heart Tells Me in 2013 (Motema Records), and most recently One Soul (Soul Kid Records), a collection of duets recorded in 1998 with Tony Castellano, released in 2022.

 Isaac Raz has also assisted Mover in creating the “Bob Mover Jazz Lexicon : A Thesaurus of Musical Ideas” which will be & published by Sher Music released later this year in 2023.
 Also scheduled for release (on “Cellar Jazz”)within the next year is a duet compilation of Live performances by Mover and Walter Davis Jr. from their European concerts in the 1980’s.